EnEmerson/rotten-tomatoes-web-scraping/README.md

 ### From the Main Panel:

-* Title of the movie
+* Title of the movie - complete
-* Critic's consensus about the film
+* Critic's consensus about the film - complete
-* Tomatometer score
+* Tomatometer score - complete
-* Number of reviews
+* Number of reviews - complete
-* Audience score
+* Audience score - complete
-* User rating
+* User rating - complete

 ### From the MOVIE INFO section:

-* Movie background/synopsis
+* Movie background/synopsis - complete
 * Rating (G/PG/PG-13/R)
 * Genre
 * Director